 Boulogne-sur-Mer is known for its sea festival, known as fête de la mer.
 Every two years in mid-July, the Côte d’Opale celebrates for 4 days, the sea and the maritime world.

 The festival involves a gathering of traditional and heritage sailboats, with a sea market, exhibitions and many activities for young and old.

 One night is probably enough, counting time to arrive and a late departure the next day.
 Here are some accommodation options that there are in the village.

-For me, apart from all the sightseeing, I recommend having a seafood course in a restaurant in the Upper town.
+For me, apart from all the sightseeing, I recommend enjoying the seafood in a restaurant in the Upper town.
 And if you are into shopping, check out the street market which is on in the Lower town on weekends.
-One of the best I have been to in Northern France.

 If you enjoyed that article, you may like to read more about visiting around Northern France.
 A bientôt!